 I am always amazed at the power of nutrition.
 I’d love others to be amazed too!

-I have over twenty years’ experience as a Dietitian/Nutritionist.
+I have nearly twenty five years’ experience as a Dietitian/Nutritionist.
 Here are 20 things I’ve learned in those twenty years .

 Currently, I work exclusively as a private consultant with AM Dietetics.